vivin/gradle-semantic-build-versioning/README.md

 ## `forceBump`

-If you use autobumping and manual bumping together, the following rules apply:
+If you use autobumping (see [Automatic bumping based on commit messages](#automatic-bumping-based-on-commit-messages)) and manual bumping together, the following precedence-rules apply, after determining the autobump and manual-bump version-components separately:
-  - The autobump component and manual bump component are determined separately by taking the respective component with the highest precedence
-  - If you manually bump a higher precedence component than via autobumping, the manual bump wins
+  - If you are attempting to manually bump a component with higher-precedence than the one autobump is attempting to bump, the manual bump wins.
-  - If you manually bump a lesser precedence component than via autobumping and the property `forceBump` is set, the manual bump wins (you say "I know what I'm doing, my commit messages were wrong")
+  - If you are attempting to manually bump a component with lesser-precedence than the one autobump is attempting to bump, and the `forceBump` property is **not** set, the build fails.
-  - If you manually bump a lesser precedence component than via autobumping and the property `forceBump` is **not** set, the build fails
+  - If you are attempting to manually bump a component with lesser-precedence than the one autobump is attempting to bump, and the `forceBump` property is set, the manual bump wins.
+Note that this means that you are **intentionally disregarding** your commit messages (i.e., "I know what I'm doing; my commit messages were wrong").

 ## `newPreRelease`